Soundhound AI, Inc. (SOUN) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 Shareholders with losses of $50,000 or more are encouraged to contact the firm.

-BENSALEM, Pa., April 11, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SoundHound AI, Inc. ("SoundHound" or the "Company") (NASDAQ: SOUN ).
+LOS ANGELES, April 14, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to SoundHound AI, Inc. ("SoundHound" or the "Company") (NASDAQ: SOUN ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SOUNDHOUND AI, INC. (SOUN), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 27, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SOUNDHOUND AI, INC. (SOUN), CLICK HERE BEFORE MAY 27, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?